televisionhead/easy-linked-list/README.md

 This linked list implementation aims to be easy to use, extremely performant, generic, and feature-rich.
 Not only does it strike a balance between these but I would say it excels in all aspects.
 It achieves dynamic dispatch at runtime through the use of vtables, allowing you to use any primitive or non-primitive data type in a list (you can even have multiple different types in the same list, though you cannot call sort() on such a list).

 ### Contributing
-If you want to contribute a feature or optimization, fix a bug in the code or problem with my testing methodology, or if you just have a suggestion feel free to make a pull request or issue.
+If you want to contribute a feature or optimization, fix a bug in the code or a problem with my testing methodology, or if you just have a suggestion, feel free to make a pull request or issue.
 Here is a general guideline for adding a new "method" to the linked list (aka an operation you can do on a list):

 1. Define an internal static function in list.c which does the operation (to follow the naming convention, make it start with list_ ie. list_add()).